1853 Texas gubernatorial election

 The 1853 Texas gubernatorial election was held on August 1, 1853, to elect the governor of Texas.

 Incumbent Governor Peter Hansborough Bell did not run for a third term.
-The election was won by Elisha M. Pease, who received 37% of the vote.
+The election was won by Elisha M. Pease, who received 36% of the vote.
+This is the lowest percentage of the popular vote a Texas governor has received and still won an election.